 The Method

-One of the most important thing to have in mind when making an emulsion is to clean/disinfect every single equipment that will be used including the work surface/countertop.
-This can be done by using a bleach water solution to clean and rinse OR by using 99% rubbing alcohol spray.
+One of the most important things to have in mind when making an emulsion is to clean/disinfect every single equipment that will be used, including the work surface/countertop.
+This can be done by using a bleach water solution to clean and rinse, OR by using 99% rubbing alcohol spray.

-The phase one of the recipe is just distilled water.
-Because it’s a rinse off product, I wanted to keep it simple.
+Phase one of the recipe is just distilled water.
+Because it’s a rinse-off product, I wanted to keep it simple.

-Measure the phase two in another heat save jar.
-Heat it up also until all melted.
+Measure phase two in another heat-safe jar.
+Heat it up also until all is melted.

-When the temperature of the emulsion is below 40°C, Add the phase 3 ingredients/cool down phase and gently stir.
+When the temperature of the emulsion is below 40°C, add the phase 3 ingredients/cool down phase and gently stir to avoid the formulation getting too bubbly before bottling it.

 The emulsion will become a beautiful bubbly cream.

-I added 6 drops of lactic acid in this recipe, to help adjust the PH.
+I added 6 drops of lactic acid to this recipe to help adjust the PH.